 As keepers of Zozobra's flame, the Santa Fe Kiwanis work diligently to protect and preserve the legacy of creator Will Shuster, and they use the history of the Burning of Zozobra as an educational tool.

-What will Year Six of the Decades Project, celebrating the 1970s, bring to the City Different?
-You'll have to come to Fort Marcy Park in Santa Fe, NM, on Friday, August 30, 2019 to find out!
+What will Year Seven of the Decades Project, celebrating the 1980s, bring to the City Different?
+You'll have to wait until Friday, September 3, 2021 to find out!